Department of Urban Development and Housing, Jharkhand

-The Department of Urban Development and Housing, Jharkhand, (abbreviated as UDHD) is a department of the Government of Jharkhand responsible for urban planning, housing and municipal governance in the state.
+The Department of Urban Development and Housing, Jharkhand, (UDHD) is a department of the Government of Jharkhand responsible for urban planning, housing and municipal governance in the state.
 It oversees urban local bodies including municipal corporations, municipalities, nagar panchayats and notified area committees and implements schemes related to infrastructure, sanitation, water supply, solid waste management and housing for weaker sections.
 The department also prepares city development plans and master plans, that includes regularisation of unauthorized buildings, development of new townships in major cities, and measures like reduced water connection charges with free connections for below-poverty-line households.